Skip to content

 Join us in Chicago from June 12-14 for the sixth presentation of the Lymphatic Forum, co-sponsored by NAVBO and LE&RN, the Lymphatic Education & Research Network.

-NAVBO and LE&RN members, as well as associates at Northwestern University, and the University of Illinois, Chicago, are eligible for discounted rates.
+NAVBO and LE&RN members, as well as associates at Northwestern University, University of Chicago, and the University of Illinois, Chicago, are eligible for discounted rates.

 More details about the meeting can be found on the Lymphatic Forum web site.